ulicious/hermes/doc/parameters.rst

                 ...
             plots/  # folder containing finished plots

 First of all, results need to be processed.
+Example for list with results: ['result_1', 'result_2', ...]

 .. csv-table::
    :header-rows: 1
    :file: parameter_explanation/plotting_processing_parameters.csv
    :width: 100
-   :widths: 20, 10, 50, 20
+   :widths: 20, 20, 40, 20
    :delim: ;

 First type of plot: Plots with single aspect of result.
 Example for list with results: ['result_1', 'result_2', ...]